vortex-es/vortex-es.github.io/_posts/2014-10-01-vortex-forecast-tomorrow-s-technology-today.md

 published: true
 ---

-## Check FORECAST accuracy, online.
+## Check our accuracy, online.

 Only a few months after its release, Vortex [FORECAST](http://www.vortexfdc.com/solutions/forecast.html) is already forecasting more than 1000 MW in 15 countries.
 High accuracy, attractive prices, customizable delivery channels and flexible input requirements are just some of the factors behind this success.

 Now, you can easily check our forecast accuracy for yourself by logging into Vortex Interface and comparing FORECAST Sample to real-time measurements from <a href="http://www.sotaventogalicia.com/en" target=blank>Sotavento</a> wind farm, online.

-Please, contact us if you are interested in arranging a pilot to forecast your specific existing or planned projects.
+Please, <a href="mailto:info@vortex.es">contact us</a> if you are interested in arranging a pilot to forecast your specific existing or planned projects.